Skip to main content

 Minder uses viper for configuration.

-An example configuration file is config/config.yaml.example.
+An example CLI configuration file is config/config.yaml.example.

 Most values should be quite self-explanatory.